Blazemeter/taurus/site/dat/docs/Proxy2JMX.md

 # Proxy2JMX Converter

 It's possible to convert Selenium test into JMeter JMX file.
-For this purpose Taurus uses BlazeMeter recorder so you need valid token.
+For this purpose Taurus uses [BlazeMeter Recorder](https://guide.blazemeter.com/hc/en-us/articles/207420545-BlazeMeter-Recorder-Mobile-Recorder-) so you need valid token.
+This service starts proxy for logging requests and build jmx file based on the requests when test is finished.
 Lets see example config:
 ```yaml
 ---
 execution: